oraxen/documentation/configuration/items-advanced/README.md

 ### durability

-This allows you to change the number of damage of a item (not very useful)
+This allows you to change the number of damage of a item (not very useful)\
+{% hint style="info" %}
+As of Oraxen 1.174.0 this has been removed for all servers below 1.20.5.\
+It instead now defines the max-durability of an item when server is 1.20.5+
+{% endhint %}
 ```yaml
 my_item:
   durability: 10